ohmyzsh/ohmyzsh/plugins/glab/README.md

 ## Cache

-This plugin caches the completion script and is automatically updated when the plugin is loaded, which is usually when you start up a new terminal emulator.
+This plugin caches the completion script at `$ZSH_CACHE_DIR/completions/_glab`.

+The cache is regenerated in the background whenever the plugin is loaded, which usually happens when you start a new Zsh session.
-The cache is stored at:

-- `$ZSH/plugins/glab/_glab` completions script

-- `$ZSH_CACHE_DIR/glab_version` version of GitLab CLI, used to invalidate the cache.